 3. FASTEN SECTIONS TOGETHER-After placement of the equipment and installing the anchor bolts loosely, the various shipping sections must be rigidly fastened together.
-A combination of tie clips and through-bolts fasten each section of the switchgear equipment to the adjacent section.
-Figure 4-7 shows the location of the tie clips and through-bolts.
+Through-bolts fasten each section of the switchgear equipment to the adjacent section.
+Figure 4-7 shows the location of the through-bolts.

 Fig. 4-7.
-Location of tie-clips
+Location of through-bolts